wofsauge/IsaacDocs/docs/EntityPlayer.md

 This is meant to be called in the EvaluateCache callback (when the cache flag is equal to `CacheFlag.CACHE_FAMILIARS`).

+Note that this function is bugged in that it will not increment the provided RNG, which will result in all spawned familiars having the same InitSeed.
+You can work around this by providing a new `RNG()` object (instead of the object provided by the `EntityPlayer.GetCollectibleRNG()`).
+However, this is not a good workaround because it will result in non-seeded randomness.
+For a proper solution:
+- [IsaacScript](https://isaacscript.github.io/) users should use the [`checkFamiliar`](https://isaacscript.github.io/isaacscript-common/modules/functions_familiars.html#checkFamiliar) or [`checkFamiliarFromCollectibles`](https://isaacscript.github.io/isaacscript-common/modules/functions_familiars.html#checkFamiliarFromCollectibles) functions from the standard library instead.
+- Lua users should code [a function like this](https://github.com/IsaacScript/isaacscript-common/blob/f791f59/src/functions/familiars.ts#L4-L58) from scratch.

 **FamiliarVariant**: In most cases, use the familiar variant for your custom familiar.

 **TargetCount**: See the explanation above.
 In most cases, use the collectible count for the custom collectible.